 Tips before Planting

-Pick a Spot
+Pick the Right Spot

-A weed-free spot, rich with organic content and compost in soil that receive full sun, but shade in the afternoon is ideal for healthy growth.
+A weed-free spot, rich with organic content and compost in soil that receives full sun, but shade in the afternoon is ideal for healthy growth.
 Pick an open windy area where you can sit by to enjoy the aroma when the wind blows through it.

 *Spring is the best season to grow it in colder parts.